“It’s Always Wonderful at Central Park”

 Hello folks!
 Luca Francisco is here!
 He was born on a rainy spring night, on April 7th at 1:32am.
 Weight: 8.15 lbs Height: 20.5 inches || 4.055kg / 52 cm.

-My baby and I are doing great and this now family of 4 is happy, healthy and thankful to God for all the joys and blessings that He has given us.
+My baby and I are doing great and this now family of 4 is happy, healthy.

 As you may all know, I’m still on my maternity leave but I wanted to pop here and say hi and share a little pic of my newest addition.